-CORPORATE CUSTOMERS

-Corporate customers constitute Terveystalo's largest customer group.
-Terveystalo's corporate customers consist of the company's occupational health care customers, excluding municipal occupational health care customers.
-The company provides statutory occupational health services and other occupational health\ and well-being services \\for corporate customers of all sizes.
-Terveystalo is the largest provider of occupational health care services in Finland in terms of revenue and number of end-users.
-Terveystalo provides occupational healthcare services for over 23,000 companies, and in 2018, the company provided occupational health services for a total of approximately 670,000 customers.
+In 2018, revenue grew by 2.8 percent, amounting to EUR 260.7 (253.8) CORPORATE CUSTOMERS million.
+2018 witnessed stable growth, and the amount of private ser-Corporate customers constitute Terveystalo's largest customer vices used by occupational health customers remained at the level of group.
+Terveystalo's corporate customers consist of the company's the reference period.
+New hospitals and clinics increased the capacity occupational health care customers, excluding municipal occupational and thus the competition especially in larger cities, with the exception health care customers.
+The company provides statutory occupational of the Helsinki metropolitan area.
+Regional differences remain subhealth services and other occupational health\ and well-being services stantial.
+Sales of diagnostic services remained at the same level as last \\ for corporate customers of all sizes.
+Terveystalo is the largest provider year.
+Strengthened insurance company referral lowered the volume of of occupational health care services in Finland in terms of revenue and surgical services.
+The factors contributing to revenue growth during number of end-users.
+Terveystalo provides occupational healthcare the review period included organic growth, the expansion of the oral services for over 23,000 companies, and in 2018, the company provided health service network and supply, and acquisitions.
+The expansion occupational health services for a total of approximately 670,000 of the network of oral health services increased revenue to a lesser customers. extent.
+The full contribution of Diacor acquisition is also included in 2018 revenue.